 In 2009 he created Denver's foremost Catholic Psychotherapy center, St. Raphel Counseling.
 In 2015, he and his wife Laura, left the success they had created and answered a call to serve as missionaries on the Ft.
 Belknap Indian Reservation in north central Montana, where he helped others become aware of God's Love in their lives and helped run three Catholic parishes.
 And now the Lord has lead him to where Kenn describes "as his ultimate life prupose", teaching Theology at a Catholic high school in Phoenix, Arizona.
 Helping form the young minds of our youth by sharing his love of God.

 Kenn holds a bachelor’s degree in psychology from the University of Northern Colorado.
 Two years after college, Kenn discerned a call to the priesthood and spent one year at St. John Vianney Seminary in Denver, CO.
 After his time at seminary, he completed a master’s degree in counseling psychology from Regis Jesuit University and founded a Catholic psychotherapy practice called St. Raphael Counseling, which he led for seven years.
-He is currently working on his second master’s degree in theology through the Augustine Institute.
-He is also in diaconate formation for the Diocese of Great Falls-Billings, with an expected ordination in 2018.
+Lastly, he completed his second master’s degree in theology through the Augustine Institute.

 Kenn has been speaking publicly since 2006, beginning in parishes throughout the Archdiocese of Denver.
 Later, he was asked to lead retreats and give talks all across the nation.
 Most notably, he was featured on the EWTN program “The Journey Home” and in the video series “One Billion Stories.”
 He continues to teach and give witness to groups across the country.